-When do I need to complete the training?
+When do I need to complete this training?

 Your HR reps will be notified of the exact dates, times and locations and share this information with employees, as appropriate.
 Prior to the group training, please review the appropriate language fact sheet upon hire.
 Please note, the Office of Compliance is currently working with Cultural Linguistic Services to offer online versions of the training in multiple languages.
 Human Resources representatives will be notified when these additional trainings are available.